carpentries/instructor-training/_episodes/20-carpentries.md

 *   not domain-specific, and
 *   modular---each Software Carpentry lesson is standalone.

+Library Carpentry workshops are:

+*   aimed at pure novices,
+*   not domain-specific, and
+*   modular---each lesson is a standalone.

 ![Software Carpentry and Data Carpentry Comparison](../fig/SWCvsDC.png)

 In February 2017, Software and Data Carpentry began to discuss merging the two organizations.
 Software and Data Carpentry formed an umbrella organization ("The Carpentries"), with a shared governance, community structure, and policies in January, 2018.
-Each organization will maintain their own curricular materials.
+In May, 2018, The Carpentries Executive Council and the Library Carpentry Governance Group agreed to begin the process of aligning operations and Library Carpentry as a Lesson Organization.
+All  organizations will continue to maintain their own curricular materials.

 ## The Carpentry Community

-The Carpentry Community has several parts, which function together to spread data skills and computational literacy among researchers and other professionals worldwide.
+The Carpentry Community has several parts, which function together to spread data skills and computational literacy among researchers, librarians, and other professionals worldwide.

 - **Instructors (Mentors)** teach workshops and form the cornerstone of the Carpentry community.
 They help new instructors integrate into the community by leading discussion sessions.
 Some also lead small [mentoring groups](https://software-carpentry.org/join/subcom/mentoring/) to help new instructors prepare for their first few workshops.